THE TROUBLE WITH PACT

 This article is a critical analysis of the PACT model.
 It encompasses three major areas of identified deficiency philosophy, research, and practice.
 The authors reveal the biomedical bias of PACT, and critique its social control features.
 They also examine how PACT may prevent the building of community supports for individuals with serious mental health issues rather than promoting them.

-The Program for Assertive Community Treatment (PACT) derived from the Training in Community Living Program (TCL) in Madison, Wisconsin.
+A DEFINITION OF PACTThe Program for Assertive Community Treatment (PACT) derived from the Training in Community Living Program (TCL) in Madison, Wisconsin.
 It is an approach which features the use of a team, rather than individual case managers, to provide continuous, ongoing service to clients who need high levels of support.
 Some of the goals of this approach are to "stabilize symptoms, prevent relapse, meet basic needs, enhance quality of life, and optimize instrumental and social functioning" (Test, Knoedler & Allness, 1992, p.684).

 The PACT model of case management has several phases Engagement, Stabilization, Maintenance of Ongoing Treatment, and Discharge.
 During the Engagement phase, a trusting relationship is developed between the treatment team and the individual.
 This is considered to have been successful when the treatment team is identified as a client's service provider (Dixon, Krauss, Kernan, Lehman, & DeForge, 1995).
 The Stabilization phase is considered to be a skill-building period aimed at creating a more stable lifestyle within the community.
 Practical issues like housing, income, and the establishment of a daily routine are addressed.
 Goal setting is done collaboratively between the team and client.
 During the Maintenance phase, emphasis is upon keeping the gains which clients made in the Stabilization phase.